Expert Alice Tapper breaks down everything university and college staff need to know about Buy Now Pay Later (BNPL), providing answers to:

 - How can staff best have conversations with students about BNPL?

 - How can students keep track of any BNPL they have?

-Alice is the creator of Go Fund Yourself, which over the last 3 years has grown into a community of over 45,000, a published book and a weekly column with Glamour magazine.
-GFY aside, Alice is a financial campaigner and recently launched the successful #regulateBuyNowPayLater campaign, which led to the FCA’s decision to bring BNPL products under their remit.
+Alice is the creator of Go Fund Yourself, which over the last 4 years has grown into a community of tens of thousands, a published book and a weekly column with Glamour magazine.
+GFY aside, Alice is a financial campaigner and launched the successful #regulateBuyNowPayLater campaign, which led to the FCA’s decision to bring BNPL products under their remit.
 Alice is also the BBC Morning Live finance expert.

 Why do support staff need to pay attention to BNPL?

 Buy Now Pay Later (BNPL) is the fastest growing online payment method in the UK and 50% of Gen-Z are already using it!
 The pandemic has been a real accelerant of this, and the number of people using BNPL has exploded over the last year.